isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 ## Subqueries

 - **Prefer `JOIN` over subqueries.** MySQL 8 is better at optimizing subqueries than older versions of MySQL, but it is usually still safer to write a `JOIN` than to use the equivalent subquery syntax.
-If you come from red Oracle, you have learned things to be the other way around and need to adjust.
+If you come from Red Oracle, you have learned things to be the other way around and need to adjust.
 - This is especially true for subqueries with negations (`WHERE NOT EXIST`) to find missing values.
 Use a `LEFT JOIN` with `IS NULL` on a right-hand side value to achieve the same result much faster.

 ## Tombstones (`is_deleted` flags)